xinyee20/tp/docs/DeveloperGuide.md

 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 The steps described above will be the standard command parsing and execution of every command in **Serenity**.
-To illustrate these steps, the Sequence Diagram for interactions within the Logic component when the command `delgrp grp/G04` is shown below.
+The Sequence Diagram given in Figure 4.3.2.1 below shows the interactions inside the Logic component when the command `delgrp grp/G04` is executed.
 The diagram starts with the `execute("delgrp grp/G04")` API call.

 <p align="center"><img src="images/developerGuide/DeleteSequenceDiagram.png" alt="Figure 4.3.2.1"></p>